-Quiche is such a versatile recipe can be served anytime of the day, I usually serve it as breakfast on weekends or when my kids come back from school like a snack!!, Quiche is something made with eggs, dairy and cream cheese combination to a custardy consistency baked in a shell.
+Quiche is such a versatile recipe can be served anytime of the day, Serve it hot or warm.
+It is a party food, serve along with Roast potatoes and cooked green peas, roasted and sautéed with spices.
+I usually serve it as breakfast on weekends or when my kids come back from school like a snack!!, Quiche is something made with eggs, dairy and cream cheese combination to a custardy consistency baked in a shell.

-Let us get to the recipe… this recipe was adapted from Martha stewart using her pie – dough recipe.. here it how it goes, I have substituted Eggs and whole meal flour and added extra veggies in it..
+This recipe was adapted from Martha stewart using her pie - dough recipe.. here it is how I have changed the original recipe.
+I have substituted Eggs and whole meal flour and added extra veggies in it..